Marklogic-retired/marklogic-data-hub/examples/insurance/README.md

 10. Run the `CustomerMaster` flow to master the Advantage and Bedrock customer data.
 This merges documents for two matching customers in the final database.
 You can view the results in the Browse Data view.

-## How to enrich Customer Data using custom step
+## How to Enrich Customer Data Using Custom Step

-1. Using QuickStart select and install the example project folder on a clean MarkLogic server: examples/insurance
+1. Using Data Hub QuickStart with a clean MarkLogic server, select and install the example project folder: examples/insurance.
+Skip this step if this insurance example has been installed already
-2. View the `customEnrichment` flow.
-It has 2 steps:
+2. View the `AdvantageEnrichment` flow.
+It has 2 steps, one for ingestion called `AdvantageIngest` and a custom step called `AdvantageEnrich`
-   - one for ingestion called `ingestAdvantage`.
-You have to configure this step to set the Source Directory Path to the `datasets/advantage` directory (exact path will depend on your filesystem).
+3. Configure the `AdvantageIngest` step by setting the Source Directory Path to the `datasets/advantage` directory (exact path will depend on your filesystem)
-   - and a custom step called `enrichAdvantage`.
-This custom step was created by selecting the type as "Custom" when creating a new step.
-Once a custom step is created a custom main.sjs is generated as well in the location `src/main/ml-modules/root/custom-modules/custom/STEPNAME/main.sjs`
-3. The scaffolded custom main.sjs(`examples/insurance/src/main/ml-modules/root/custom-modules/custom/enrichAdvantage/main.sjs`) has been edited to insert code that manipulates the instance to insert geo-spatial information corresponding to the postal code
-4. The uri has also been manipulated and is appended with "/enriched" in the FINAL database
+4. View the custom step `AdvantageEnrich`.
+It was created by selecting the type as "Custom" when creating a new step.
+When adding a custom step to a flow, Data Hub generates a scaffolded custom module for that step at: `src/main/ml-modules/root/custom-modules/custom/STEPNAME/main.sjs`.
+In this example, the custom module for `AdvantageEnrich` has been edited to enrich the instances with geospatial information corresponding to the postal codes.
+The resulting URI has also been prepended with `/enriched` in the FINAL database
-5. You can now click on **Run** button to run the flow and verify enriched data in FINAL database
+5. Run the `AdvantageEnrichment` flow.
+This ingests and enriches the Advantage customer documents.
+You can view the enriched documents in the Browse Data view against FINAL database

 ## Example Customer Data